stephenreid321/metacrisisxyz/Transcripts/"Learning to be in the world" Dinner&Talk @NAV with Nora Bateson & Daniel Schmachtenberger  HD1080p.md

 newton there they were born into aristocracy where they had exceptionally good tutors not a traditional educational system and like one of the dalai lama is a great example right if you're the dalai lama the best llamas in tibet are tutoring you and not only all of buddhist wisdom and history and politics and culture about how to be a human and you're like [4439](https://www.youtube.com/watch?v=zi5-90TnI3Y&t=4439.58s)

-yeah i mean i think anybody could be the dalai lama if they had that tutoring but that's you can't democratize that right there's and you read meditations by marcus aurelius and marcus aurelius was kind of you know the closest thing to a philosopher king maybe the world has had and the whole first chapter he dedicates to his tutors you're like why did he do that and it's because when you're being [4461](https://www.youtube.com/watch?v=zi5-90TnI3Y&t=4461.179s)
+yeah i mean i think anybody could be the dalai lama if they had that tutoring but that's you can't democratize that right there's and you read [[meditation|meditations]] by marcus aurelius and marcus aurelius was kind of you know the closest thing to a philosopher king maybe the world has had and the whole first chapter he dedicates to his tutors you're like why did he do that and it's because when you're being [4461](https://www.youtube.com/watch?v=zi5-90TnI3Y&t=4461.179s)

 raised in the height of the hellenistic period to be the emperor of rome the top mathematician in all of rome is your private tutor as a kid and the top poet and the top historian in the top and you're like well and then this brings up a real interesting question there's another study i saw on world-class mathematicians and it said [4480](https://www.youtube.com/watch?v=zi5-90TnI3Y&t=4480.1s)